QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 - Search:           Linked Lists: O(n)
 - Optimized Search: Linked Lists: O(n)
 - Insertion:        Linked Lists: O(1)

+### Heap
+#### Definition:
+- completeness: Every level (except last) completely filled.
+Nodes on bottom level are as far left as possible.
+- heap order: maxHeap: every element <= its parent, but nigger element can be deeper in the tree

+#### What you need to know:
+- used to implement priority queue
+- add(e)
+	- put the element at the leftmost empty node
+	- bubble up while greater than its parent
+- poll(e)
+	- save root in a local variable
+	- assign last value to root, delete last node
+	- bubble down: while less than a child, swap with the greater child
+- children of node k: 2k+1, 2k+2

+#### Time Complexity:
+- add: O(log n)
+- poll: O(log n)
+- peek: O(1)
+- contains: O(n)
+- remove: O(n)

 ### **Hash Table or Hash Map**